masoud-bahrami/Specification-Pattern-Samples/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Specification_pattern) defines  **__Specification__**  as follows :

-In computer programming, the specification pattern is a particular software design pattern, whereby business rules can be recombined by chaining the business rules together using boolean logic.
+"In computer programming, the specification pattern is a particular software design pattern, whereby business rules can be recombined by chaining the business rules together using boolean logic.
 The pattern is frequently used in the context of domain-driven design.

 A specification pattern outlines a business rule that is combinable with other business rules.